-We act very simply.
-How can we help organisational churches and Christian ministries house the homeless and needy that they desire to help.
-We will do everything we can to help you get from A to B. If you think we can serve you, we look forward to hearing from you.
+We act very simply and enable your ministry to get from A to B in your service to the poor and needy.
+If you think we can serve you, we look forward to hearing from you.

 We dream of the church ending homelessness in the UK.
-But its much more than a dream, it will happen.
-Through our partners we are housing over 1,000 people and we together with ... we will be .... dream of every church in the UK having one house to house the homeless.
-That would mean an additional 100,000 people would be housed and cared for.
+But its much more than a dream, it will happen as the body of Christ keeps stepping into its identity and houses and supports those in need.
+We dream of every church in the UK having one house to house the homeless.
+That would mean an additional 300,000 people who would be housed and cared for.

-Across the UK we are starting up social enterprises to deal with a wide range of social issues.
-This programme is aimed at providing mentoring, training and work experience to our residents.
+Housing is a great start, however we also believe in supporting Christian organisations to offer social enterprises to assist residents access employment or meaningful activity.
+We support partners providing mentoring, training and work experience to our residents.
 It enables residents to gain the skills they need to work for an employer or run their own business.
 From teaching ex-addicts trades in Rotherham to helping residents grow and sell produce in Woking we believe that thousands of lives can be transformed through training.